fommil/fpmortals/manuscript/wip.md

   }
 ~~~~~~~~

+The `Monadic` typeclass, used in `constructMonadic`, is automatically generated
+if our data type has a `.map` and `.flatMap` method when we `import mercator._`

-It does not make sense to use magnolia for typeclasses that can be abstracted by
+It does not make sense to use Magnolia for typeclasses that can be abstracted by
 `Divisible`, `Decidable`, `Applicative` or `Alt`, since those abstractions
 provide a lot of extra structure and tests for free.
 However, Magnolia offers
 features that `scalaz-deriving` cannot provide: access to field names, type